aws-samples/aws-blog-automate-iam-role-deletion/README.md

 An EventBridge rule triggers the AWS Lambda function LambdaCheckIAMRole in the standalone Security account.
 The LambdaCheckIAMRole function assumes a role in the standalone account.
 This role is named after the Cloudformation stack name that you specify when you provision the solution.
 Then LambdaCheckIAMRole calls the IAM API action GetAccountAuthorizationDetails to get the list of IAM roles in the standalone account, and parses the data type RoleLastUsed to retrieve the date, time, and the Region in which the roles were last used.
 If the last time value is not available, the IAM role is skipped.
 Based on the CloudFormation parameter MaxDaysForLastUsed that you provide, LambdaCheckIAMRole determines if the last time used is greater than the MaxDaysForLastUsed value.
 LambdaCheckIAMRole also extracts tags associated with the IAM roles, and retrieves the email address of the IAM role owner from the value of the tag key Owner.
 If there is no Owner tag, then LambdaCheckIAMRole sends an email to a default email address provided by you from the CloudFormation parameter ITSecurityEmail.

-## Option 2: For all member accounts that belong to an organization or an OU
+## Option 2: Deploy this solution for all member accounts that belong to an organization or an OU
 Choose this option if you want to check for unused IAM roles in every member account that belongs to an AWS Organizations organization or OU.
 ### Prerequisites